kmorrell27/UpperCrustCatering/specials/fall.md

 custom-classes: three-column-lists
 ---

-Celebrate October and Thanksgiving with Upper Crust Catering!
+Celebrate October with Upper Crust Catering!

-To help you celebrate we’ve put together some of our favorite selections for several delicious Christmas party menus
+To help you celebrate we’ve put together some of our favorite selections for several delicious party menus

 ***